Roy Shaw

 Royston Henry Shaw (11 March 1936 – 14 July 2012), also known as Roy "Pretty Boy" Shaw, Roy "Mean Machine" Shaw and Roy West, was a property investor, author and businessman from the East End of London who was formerly a criminal and Category A prisoner.
-During the 1970s–1980s, Shaw was active in the criminal underworld of London and was associated with the Kray twins.
+During the 1970s & 80s Shaw was active in the criminal underworld of South London and was close friends with Joe Pyle.
 Shaw is best remembered today for his career as a fighter on the unlicensed boxing scene, becoming an arch-rival of Lenny McLean.

 Early life

 Shaw was born in Stepney, London, to a working-class family and from an early age was involved in illegal activities.
 He was acquainted with the Kray twins since at least the very early 1960s; Shaw attended the funeral of Reggie Kray in 2000, and was quoted as having said: "We grew up in the same era.
 They were into protection rackets and I was into blags.
 I never got in their way and they never got in mine.
 Ronnie was more of a friend than Reggie, but I've come along today because he was one of the 'chaps'.
 Today is like the end of an era.
 The Krays were legends."
 As an adult Shaw mainly lived in Bethnal Green.